Live from Studio Five: Overview

 Live from Studio Five initially aired on weekdays from 18:30 (later 18.25) to 19:30, and featured a mix of news, celebrity gossip, interviews, and chat.
-There was a weather forecast at the end of the show.
+There was also a news summary at 19:00 and a weather forecast at the end of the show.
 It replaced Channel 5's early evening news programme Five News at 7.
 It was reduced to a half-hour format in August 2010 when Five News at 7 was revived.

 History

 From July 2010, Live from Studio Five began airing from 18:30 to 19:00, when Don't Stop Believers, a daily bulletin show, from Channel 5's talent show Don't Stop Believing, began occupying the 18:25 slot.
 On 2 August 2010, Live from Studio Five began airing from 18:25 to 19:00, cutting the show's duration from 65 minutes to 35 minutes.
 The change was made, to prevent the show from running at the same time as BBC One's The One Show, which is shown on weekdays, from 19:00 to 19:30.
 5 News at 7 returned, airing directly after Live from Studio Five.
 On 23 August 2010, Live from Studio Five returned to its 18:25 slot, following the end of the series of Don't Stop Believing.

 The programme celebrated its first birthday in September 2010 with a special edition featuring guests Kim Kardashian and her mother Kris Jenner, stars of Keeping Up with the Kardashians, and a live studio performance from Example.
 The birthday show also saw messages from some of the celebrities who had appeared on the programme and a look back at highlights of the first year.

 In its final weeks on air, the show was presented by Kate Walsh, the only member of the original presenting team and guest presenters, including Natalie Pinkham and Brian Dowling.
-The programme aired its final edition on 4 February 2011, which ended with a five-minute montage of highlights from its 17 months on air.
+The programme aired its final edition on 4 February 2011, which ended with a five-minute montage of highlights from its 17 months on the air.